IRTF-HRPC/draft-irtf-hrpc-ipvc/draft-irtf-hrpc-ipvc.md

   * Impersonate the victim by using the victim's online identity to publicly post information that can be private or fake, impacting their reputation and sense of security.
   * Impersonate the victim by using the victim's online or legal identity to sign victims up for services.
-  * Exposing private information or media by distributing intimate or private data (which could have been adquired via coercive tactics).
+  * Exposing private information or media by distributing intimate or private data (which could have been acquired via coercive tactics).

 * Compromise of devices: This attack is similar to the above, but the attacker demands access to the victim's devices.
 The goal is the same as the above but the result is more impactful, as it restricts access and gives access to accounts that are accessed through the device.
 It can also prevent the victim from having any connection to the Internet.
   Once an attacker has access to the device, they can use it to:
-  * Phisically prevent the use of the abilities given by the device (the device can be used, for example, to call police services, which is restricted with this attack).
+  * Physically prevent the use of the abilities given by the device (the device can be used, for example, to call police services, which is restricted with this attack).
   * Access contacts and data (media or messages) stored in it.
   * Access to accounts and authentication mechanisms for other accounts (saved passwords or